-The Company has share ownership requirements which provide that certain executives, including the NEOs, are required to maintain minimum holdings of equity based on their compensation and position.
+The Company has share ownership requirements which provide that certain executives, including the NEOs, are required to maintain minimum holdings of the Company's equity based on their compensation and position.
 The share ownership requirements aim at ensuring that interests of executives remain aligned with those of shareholders and demonstrate that NEOs are financially committed to the Company through personal equity ownership.
-The NGSRC monitors executives' share ownership to ensure that the share ownership requirements are met.
+The Nominating, Governance and Social Responsibility Committee (the "NGSRC") monitors executives' share ownership to ensure that the share ownership requirements are met.

-After the end of Fiscal FY21, on April 9, 2021, the Board of Directors amended the share ownership requirements following a recommendation of the NGSRC (the "Amended Share Ownership Requirements").
-As a result, ownership requirements have been set to five times the value of the base salary for the CEO, three times for the CFO and two times for Senior Vice-Presidents.
+On April 9, 2021, the Board of Directors amended the share ownership requirements following a recommendation of the NGSRC (the "Amended Share Ownership Requirements").
+As a result, ownership requirements are now set to five times the value of the base salary for the CEO, three times for the CFO and two times for Senior Vice-Presidents.
 For the purposes of assessing these share ownership requirements, the value of Subordinate Voting Shares and vested Options are included while the potential value of unvested Options is not included.
 Subordinate Voting Shares are valued based on the highest of the market value at fiscal year-end and the cost base of the Subordinate Voting Shares, while vested unexercised Options are valued based on the difference between the market value at fiscal year-end and the Option exercise price.
-Executives have a period of 5 years from the date of appointment to a position subject to the Amended Share Ownership Requirements or from the adoption of the Amended Share Ownership Requirements, whichever is greater, to attain the ownership requirement.
+Executives have a period of 5 years from the date of appointment to a position subject to the Amended Share Ownership Requirements or from the adoption of the Amended Share Ownership Requirements or from the adoption of the Amended Share Ownership Requirements, whichever is greater, to attain their ownership requirement.
 Once the executive satisfies the requirement, the share ownership requirements must be maintained for as long as he or she is subject to these requirements.
 If the executive is not in compliance with his or her ownership requirement, he or she must retain all Subordinate Voting Shares and/or vested Options until the requirement is met.